philihp/philihp.github.io/_posts/2020-06-13-mutt-gmail-passwordstore.md

 ssb   rsa4096/0x0D86EF2BF0DA842E 2016-02-29 [E] [expires: 2021-02-07]
 ```

-To point out a few things, on the left the `sec` means "i have the secret key" and `ssb` means "i have the secret subkey".
-If either of these says `pub` or `sub`, it means "i just have the public key", and that's a problem.
-The third column is the date the key was created.
+- On the left the `sec` means "i have the secret key"
+- `ssb` means "i have the secret subkey".
+- If either of these says `pub` or `sub`, it means "i just have the public key", and that's a problem.
+- The third column is the date the key was created, which is relevant for `[E]` subkeys.

 In the brackets in the 4th column, you can see `[SC]` for the master key meaning it is meant for the "Signing" usage and the "Certification" usage, and `[E]` for the subkey meaning it is meant for "Encryption".
 I think it's not a bad idea to create another subkey for "Authentication" or [add that usage to an existing key](https://dev.gnupg.org/T3970), but important: , but there are two important points:

 - You can have any number of `S` signing keys or `A` authentication keys.
 - You should **only have one key with the `E` usage**.
-When a message is encrypted, it is encrypted for and can only be decrypted with the subkey that was created last.
+When a message is encrypted, GPG uses the newest `E` subkey, i.e. the one with the last creation.

 To move these to your Yubikey, run the command